niffler92/capsule-network-tensorflow/README.md

 # capsule-network-tensorflow
-Tensorflow implementation of Capsule Nework
+Tensorflow implementation of Capsule Network using slim and recently updated Dataset API.